 For agencies that handle commercial lines, this is especially valuable.
 Commercial applications are complex, and errors mean delays.
 AI catches the mistakes before they slow you down.

-Basic automation (email sequences, renewal reminders): $50–200/month using tools like ActiveCampaign or HubSpot with AI features
+- Basic automation (email sequences, renewal reminders): roughly $50–200/month using tools like ActiveCampaign or HubSpot with AI features

-Quote automation (carrier portal integration): $200–500/month depending on carriers and volume
+- Quote automation (carrier portal integration): roughly $200–500/month depending on carriers and volume

-For an agency writing $2–5M in premium, even basic automation typically pays for itself within the first month through time savings alone.
+Confirm current pricing with each vendor, since plans and tiers change.
+For an agency writing a few million in premium, even basic automation can pay for itself quickly through time savings alone — but measure that against your own hours rather than a vendor's promise.
 Use our ROI calculator to estimate the impact for your specific situation.

 Don't try to automate everything at once.
 The highest-impact starting points for most Omaha agencies: